 Fiscal and Grants Administration

-The Bureau maintains a 24/7-response capability.
+The Office of Emergency Management maintains a 24/7-response capability.
 An after hours on-call duty officer is always available to assist with the notification of response agencies, local government units, and can provide information on response and recovery resources.
 The Bureau can provide a mobile emergency response

 command post, communications equipment, and assistance with resource coordination.

-For the purpose of emergency management preparedness, Milwaukee County has been split into five zones:
+For the purpose of emergency preparedness, Milwaukee County has been split into five zones:

 ZONE A is the North Shore communities of Bayside, Brown Deer, Fox Point, Glendale, River Hills, Shorewood, and Whitefish Bay.